rasterradio/Kumite/README.md

 ## Future Concepts

-In the future, a "match structure" section will be needed, outlining pre-match and post-match gameplay.
-Also, more on the intended player experience, using examples from other games. *Fighters Destiny* has a similar point system and could point to future gameplay expansion.
+*Fighters Destiny* has a similar point system and could point to future gameplay expansion.
 Other possible ideas include:

 - Multiple characters with distinct abilities
 - Determine player distance at the start of the match.
 What options are available to players and how much do they need to move for other options to open/close?